-There was something going on and I didn't understand whatit was.
+There was something going on and I didn't understand what it was.
 Was Nick and Romano an… item?
 Was that why they were acting so odd?
 Was it the drugs they were selling?
 Hell…was Nick the one taking drugs?
 The possibilities were endless and I didn't know what to think.
-I decided to let the situation unfold itself.

-Romano's fingers were still clutching my chin.
-His thumb suddenly stroked my skin before he let me go.
-"I'd like to take you out for dinner, if you don't mind," Romano began coolly.
+Romano's fingers remained clutching my chin.
+His thumb stroked my skin before he let go.
+"I'd like to take you out for dinner," Romano began coolly.
 "After your meet, of course.
-Your brother told me that you two usually go out after your track meets."
+Your brother told me that you two typically go out after your track meets."

 From across the field, Coach Burns called me over, or more like screamed for me to hurry my ass over.
 I became distracted and flustered.
 "Yeah, sure, of course…" I agreed distractedly, pulling away from the two and the awkwardness they exuded.
 Dinner wouldn't be so bad.
 At least Nick would be there to put a buffer between Romano and myself.
-"I'll see you soon."
+I couldn't argue against free food.

-As I turned, I missed the smile that stretched across Lucian Romano's face and the crestfallen expression my brother wore.
+As I turned, I missed Romano's smile and the crestfallen expression my brother wore.

 I had no idea what I had just signed up for.